Brazilians protest World Cup spending, call for better services

 Less than a month before the tournament kicks off, and four months before a presidential election, Thursday's protests will gauge the ability of demonstrators to once again rally frustrated Brazilians and the competence of police to manage unrest that occasionally escalated over the past year into violence and vandalism.

-Groups in Sao Paulo, including the Homeless Workers Movement, marched towards the World Cup stadium that will be the site of the tournament's June 12 kickoff.
-The stadium has become a target of protests because of the families displaced by its construction.
-[ID:nL1N0NZ04N]
+Groups, including the Homeless Workers Movement, marched towards a World Cup stadium in Sao Paulo, site of the tournament's June 12 kickoff, that has become a target because of families displaced by its construction [ID:nL1N0NZ04N].

 One banner carried by demonstrators read: "The cup without the people, all to the streets again!"